ajslater/picopt/README.md

 You may find Linux instructions on [Andrew Welch's blog](https://nystudio107.com/blog/installing-mozjpeg-on-ubuntu-16-04-forge)

 #### pngout
 pngout is a useful compression to use after optipng.
 It is not packaged for linux, but you may find the latest binary version [on JonoF's site](http://www.jonof.id.au/kenutils).
-Picopt looks for the binary to be called `picopt`
+Picopt looks for the binary to be called `pngout`

 ### Picopt python package
     pip install picopt